irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

   )
 ```

-And then create a separate table of Mississippi loans only.
+And then created a separate table of just Mississippi loans.

 ``` r
 ms_ppp <- filter(ppp, is_ms)